port-labs/port-docs/docs/software-catalog/blueprint/tutorial.md

 You can always modify Blueprints, add/remove properties or change existing property types as necessary.

-In order to update a Blueprint, you can do either of the following:
+To update a Blueprint, you can do either of the following:

 - Click the pencil icon in the Blueprints graph;
 - Make an HTTP PUT request to the URL: `https://api.getport.io/v1/{blueprint_identifier}`